Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 **[How to pay the residence permit fee ➞](#pay-the-fee)**

 If they approve your residence permit, they must print the plastic card.
 This takes a few weeks.
-You might get a temporary certificate while you wait.
+You might get a temporary document that confirms that your residence permit was approved.
 It allows you to start working, but it's not a valid travel document.
-It does not allow you to re-enter Germany.[^31]
+It does not allow you to leave and re-enter Germany.[^31]

 In a few weeks, you will get your plastic residence permit by post, or an invitation to collect it at the *Ausländerbehörde*.[^30]